 This program is appropriate for students interested in information technology and applied technology with a strong academic background.

-The Bachelor of Information Technology and Management offers nine specializations that target specific careers and more than 100 hands-on, reality-based courses taught by experienced faculty with theoretical content and practical application.
+The Bachelor of Information Technology and Management offers seven specializations that target specific careers and more than 100 hands-on, reality-based courses taught by experienced faculty with theoretical content and practical application.
 Students apply what they learn in class to solve real-life problems with laboratory-based instruction.

 Graduates of the Bachelor of Information Technology and Management program will be prepared to enter the industry in a variety of roles, including:

 - Data analyst